 Endodontics/Root Canal Therapy

-Deep within your tooth is an area of soft tissue, called the pulp, which contains the tooth’s nerves and blood supply.
+Deep within your tooth is an area of soft tissue called the pulp, which contains thevtooth’s nerves and blood supply.
 This tissue travels through canals which run down through the roots of each tooth.
-There is generally one canal on front teeth, and up to four on molars or back teeth.
-These canals are the life support system for the tooth.
+There is generally one canal on the front teeth, and up to four canals on molars or back teeth.

-However, if a tooth has become traumatized through fracture, deep decay or simply from undue trauma upon the tooth, the pulp tissue can become irreversibly irritated.
-Eventually, the tissue inside the tooth will die and then can become infected.
+If a tooth has become traumatized through fracture, deep decay or undue trauma upon the tooth, the pulp tissue can become irreversibly irritated.
+Eventually, the tissue inside the tooth will die and will become infected.
 Once this happens, the tooth cannot heal itself and will require a root canal treatment.
-The sooner a patient seeks endodontic treatment, the better the long term result may be.
+The sooner a patient seek endodontic treatment, the better the long term result may be.

-Dr. Miller has been delivering expert, comfortable endodontic treatment for many years.
-You will discover how comfortable the procedure is with modern anesthesia and dental technology.
+Dr. Miller has been delivering expert, comfortable endodontic treatment and retreatment of failing root canalled teeth for 45 years.
+You will discover how comfortable the procedure is with lasers, modern anesthesia, IV conscious sedation and new dental technology.

 When the pulp tissue becomes infected or dies due to a deep cavity or fracture that allows bacteria to seep in, or injury due to trauma, it will cause discomfort and pain.
 Damaged or dead pulp causes increased blood flow and cellular activity, and pressure builds up inside the tooth causing pain.
 Some things will make a tooth in this condition hurt worse, especially hot foods or liquids or chewing pressure.